 Online Payment Services

-More secure now than ever, online payment services like PayPal allow vacationers to make payments through either their bank account or a credit card.
+More secure now than ever, online payment services like Transferwise and PayPal allow vacationers to make payments internationally.
 With PayPal, your renters don’t even need a PayPal account themselves to send you money.
 All they need is your email address.
-If they do have a PayPal account and have it linked to their bank account or can pay using their PayPal balance, there are no domestic transaction fees at all.
-For them to pay with a credit card (whether the vacationer has a PayPal account or not), however, there is a 3.9% + $.30 per transaction fee, though the percentage fee may be less depending on the total transaction amount.
-PayPal’s fees stated above are based on US dollars and do not include fees for transactions involving a currency exchange and/or to receive payments from another country.
-Read more about PayPal.
+If they do have a PayPal account and have it linked to their bank account or can pay using their PayPal balance, there are no domestic transaction fees.
+But there will likely be fees for transactions involving a currency exchange and/or to receive payments from another country.
+Read more about online payment options.

 Another secure payment option is to allow your tenants to set up a bank transfer or a wire transfer through an accredited bank.
 In both cases, you provide the vacationer with your bank’s routing and account number, or in some cases, a SWIFT or IBAN number, and the vacationer arranges the transfer through their bank.
 Despite concerns to the contrary, these wire transfers are very secure.
 Always check with your bank first, though, to be sure they accept bank-to-bank money transfers (some smaller, local banks and credit unions do not), and direct any questions about these types of transactions directly to them.